learn-co-curriculum/phase-4-data-structures-tree/README.md

 ## Introduction

 The next data structure we'll be learning about is the **tree**.
-A tree has some similarities to a linked list: both consists of node, each of which has a value and a reference to other nodes.
+A tree has some similarities to a linked list: both consist of nodes, each of which has a value and a reference to other nodes.
 Unlike a linked list, however, which only points to a single "next" node, nodes in trees can point to multiple child nodes.
 For this reason, a tree can be used to represent more complex data relationships than can be expressed using a linked list or other linear data structure.

 ## Trees, Binary Trees, and Binary Search Trees